 By Emily Swartz

-One of the coolest features on Storyboard That is Smart Scenes.
+One of the coolest features Storyboard That offers for customization is what we like to call Smart Scenes.
 Essentially, Smart Scenes enable users to customize the scene in a variety of ways, from weather to time of day to sometimes even furniture.
 Now, you can customize both characters and scenes to make sure your storyboard is exactly how you want it, and to add more depth to your creations.

 by Sarah Laroche